sg16-unicode/sg16-meetings/README.md

     - Zach professed support for standardizing on NFC; NFD is not really usable since combining marks don't tend to be represented by themselves in identifiers.
     - Tom asked if standardizing on NFC commits implementors to perform normalization.
-    - Steve responded that Gcc 10 already emits a warning for identifiers that are written in NFC in source code.
+    - Steve responded that gcc 10 already emits a warning for identifiers that are written in non-NFC forms in source code.
     - Zach stated that checking for NFC is fast, at least for common cases, so diagnosing is reasonable, but stating that non-NFC identifiers are IFNDR (ill-formed no diagnostic required) is also a possibility.